France says pressure on Amazon workers 'unacceptable' amid lockdown

 Other companies in France are now trying to adjust to employee demands.

-Additional reporting by Leigh Thomas, Mathieu Rosemain, Sarah White and Dominique Vidalon; Writing by Sarah White; Editing by Andrew Cawthorne and Mark Potter
+Additional reporting by Leigh Thomas, Mathieu Rosemain, Sarah White and Dominique Vidalon; Writing by Sarah White; Editing by Mark Potter and Keith Weir